Just a platform? Instacart workers strike at the gig economy's favorite lie.

 In Silicon Valley, any business is not the business it conducts but the means used to conduct it.
 Twitter, Facebook, and Instagram are platforms, too (which means they don’t have to police content the same way a publisher does).
 Uber is a platform, and so is Lyft (which means they can skimp on wages and benefits).
 Platforms aren’t responsible for anything beyond providing the infrastructure for connecting people.
 Platforms exist in a state of sublime innocence.

-“With Instacart, Uber, Lyft, Doordash—the whole gang—they are very clearly trying to distance themselves for the idea that they’re employers,” Bain told Mother Jones.
+“With Instacart, Uber, Lyft, Doordash—the whole gang—they are very clearly trying to distance themselves from the idea that they’re employers,” Bain told Mother Jones.
 “Their argument is that they’re a marketplace.
 They’re a software company.
 They’re just connecting—that’s just not true.”
 Bain pointed out that Instacart tells shoppers how to do their jobs and sets rates.
 Most importantly, Bain said, “without shoppers you don’t have an Instacart.”
 They are employees by any definition but Silicon Valley’s.
 “It’s comical almost,” she said.
 “If it weren’t so offensive and absurd.”

 In 2015, Instacart brought some of their shoppers on fulltime amid fears of a backlash against Uber’s system of employment-in-all-but-name.
 Instacart played the move as a way of giving the company the option to train shoppers as employees, but CEO Apoorva Mehta, a former Amazon employee who founded Instacart in 2012, admitted to Recode that “we are in this awkward phase where we have millions of people working in this new economy, and the laws are not clearly defined.”
 Hiring some shoppers as full-time employees seemed like a concession that the company was more than just a platform.